iporaitech/pwr2-docker/README.md

 ### Stop the containers
  +1.
 To stop a running container we can perform the next command in the terminal  `docker stop container name` adding the corresponding container name , in this case with our corresponding container name `docker stop pwr2docker_web_1` .
- +2. if we have the container running in the foreground we can close it performing `ctrl + c` twice.
+ +2. if we have the container running in the foreground we can close it performing `ctrl + c` once.

 ### GraphiQL and Relay Examples